pankod/superplate/documentation/docs/graphql-request.md

 [graphql-request](https://github.com/prisma-labs/graphql-request) is a simple & lightweight GraphQL client.

 superplate comes with optional graphql-request feature plugin.
-We'll show basic using graphql-request with [SpaceX-API](https://github.com/r-spacex/SpaceX-API).
+We'll show basic usage of graphql-request with [SpaceX-API](https://github.com/r-spacex/SpaceX-API).

 We'll define the shape of the query we'll use to fetch `launchesPast` from SpaceX-API.